View Other Content

 1993 - Robbie Fowler scored his first League hat-trick as we beat Southampton 4-2 at Anfield, with strike partner Ian Rush also on the scoresheet.
 Ronnie Rosenthal made his 97th and final reds appearance in this game, as a half-time substitute for Stig Inge Bjørnebye.
 Matt Le Tissier netted two of his seven strikes against the reds in this game.

 1985 – Estonian centre-half Ragnar Klavan was born in Viljandi.
-He signed from Augsburg for £4.2m in July 2016, notching twice in 53 outings before moving to Cagliari for £2m last August.
+He signed from Augsburg for £4.2m in July 2016, notching twice in 53 outings before moving to Cagliari for £2m in August 2018.

 1929 - Centre-forward Dave Hickson was born in Ellesmere Port.
 He made the controversial switch across Stanley Park to join the reds for £12,000 in November 1959, putting an extra 15,000 on the gate for his debut, with one fan running on to kiss him on the cheek!
 He scored 38 times in his 67 reds games before joining Aston Villa in July 1961.